 The entire affair was arguably the biggest swindle in the history of the frontier West.
-Arnold and Slack had “salted” the mesa, which straddles the Wyoming-Colorado border about 44 miles south of Rock Springs, W.T., with low-grade diamonds and other gemstones.
+Arnold and Slack had “salted” the mesa, which straddles the Wyoming-Colorado border about 44 miles south of Rock Springs, Wyoming Territory, with low-grade diamonds and other gemstones.
 To this day, the mesa is officially marked on U.S. Geological Survey topographic maps as “Diamond Field.”

 Coincidence and first-rate detective work collapsed the hoax.
 Clarence King, a Yale-educated geologist, was at the time leading the final stages of a U.S. government survey of the mineral, agricultural and other resources of 80,000 square miles of ground along the 40th parallel of latitude.
-Their investigations followed wide swath of land along the transcontinental railroad from the Rocky Mountains to the Sierra: King and his crews would already by this time have had good sense of that part of the West.
+Their investigations followed a wide swath of land along the transcontinental railroad from the Rocky Mountains to the Sierra: King and his crews would already by this time have had a good sense of that part of the West.
 King’s was one of four surveys that by the end of the decade would be combined into the U.S. Geological Survey.

 In October 1872, one of King’s men, geologist Samuel Emmons, encountered Janin aboard a train in California, where Janin showed him several of the diamonds found at the Arnold-Slack site.
 Suspicious, Emmons reported the contact to King who, equally suspicious, tracked down Janin in San Francisco and interviewed him.
 Both Emmons and King knew that rubies and sapphires are seldom found exactly where diamonds are.